Luz Life: A review of March 2025

 A brief recap: Since arriving at Ocean Villas Luz in August 2020, writer David Lugg has been experiencing all aspects of Luz Life.
-This is his review of February 2024:
+This (blog number 54) is his review of March 2025:

 More news next month.